leomol/FPA/README.md

 [![FPA demo](fpa-screenshot.png)](https://drive.google.com/file/d/1OXrwykbzTlqiQ13bCYg5v_xJNJIpqeb0)

-## Analysis
+## Steps in the Analysis
 - Load and resample `inputFile`.
-- Low-pass filter an artifact-free portion of the data and fit an exponential decay to correct for bleaching.
+- Low-pass filter an artifact-free portion of the data and fit an exponential decay to correct for photo-bleaching.
 - Correct for movement artifacts with reference signal.
-- Compute z-score over the whole recording and low-pass filter to detect peaks.
+- Compute z-score and low-pass filter to detect peaks.
 - Compute df/f in a moving time window to normalize traces around peaks.
 - Compute triggered averages of spontaneous activity grouped by condition/epochs definition.